Machine Learning Mutation-Acyclicity of Quivers: Background

 \subsubsection{Quiver Mutation-Acyclicity in Rank 1, 2, and 3}

-\mbox{}\\ The problem is trivial for rank 1 and rank 2 quivers since they are all by definition acyclic, and so every quiver of rank 1 or 2 is mutation-acyclic.
+\mbox{}\\ The problem is trivial for rank 1 and rank 2 quivers since they are all, by definition, acyclic, and so every quiver of rank 1 or 2 is mutation-acyclic.
 The first non-trivial case occurs when $Q$ is a cyclic quiver of rank 3.

+In 2008, Assem, Blais, Br\"ustle, and Samson \cite{assem2008mutation} described an algorithm for detecting mutation-acyclicity\footnote{This algorithm, along with the fact that the acyclic quivers in a mutation-class form a connected component of the exchange graph, can actually be used to detect mutation-equivalence in rank 3 quivers.
+This algorithm results in a minimal representative of a quiver's mutation class.} in rank 3 quivers.
+Let be a cyclic quiver on 3 vertices.
+The algorithm described is simple: mutate at the vertex opposite the largest collection of edges.
+So, if $z$ were the largest collection of edges in $Q$, mutate at vertex $2$.
+If there is more than one largest collection of edges, the one you pick to mutate across from doesn't matter.
+This process continues until either an acyclic quiver is reached or mutation at any vertex does not decrease the total number of edges ($x+y+z$).

-Beineke, Br\"ustle, and Hille \cite{BBH2011Cluster} were able to produce a mutation-invariant constant (called the Markov constant) which makes the problem of mutation-acyclicity decidable (with few exceptions) for rank 3 quivers.
-Let be a quiver on 3 vertices.
-Then is the \textit{Markov constant} associated to $Q$.
-A partial statement\footnote{The full pair of theorems has a few more conditions, but for our purposes, the statement below is sufficient.} of their main 2 theorems is below. \begin{theorem}\cite[Theorem 1 and 2]{BBH2011Cluster} Let $Q$ be a cyclic quiver on 3 vertices with numbers of arrows given by $x,y,z \in \mathbb{Z}_{\geq 0}$.
-Then $Q$ is mutation-acyclic if any of the following are satisfied: \begin{enumerate} \item $C(x,y,z) > 4$ or $\min\{x,y,z\} < 2$ \item $(x,y,z)$ belongs to the following list (assuming $x\geq y\geq z$): \begin{enumerate} \item $C(x,y,z) = 0 : (x,y,z) = (0,0,0)$ \item $C(x,y,z) = 1 : (x,y,z) = (1,0,0)$ \item $C(x,y,z) = 2 : (x,y,z) = (1,1,0)$ or $(x,y,z) = (1,1,1)$ \item $C(x,y,z) = 4 : (x,y,z) = (2,0,0)$ or $(x,y,z) = (2,1,1)$. \end{enumerate} \end{enumerate} The quiver $Q$ is non-mutation-acyclic if any of the following are satisfied: \begin{enumerate} \item $C(x,y,z) < 0$ \item $C(x,y,z) \leq 4$ and $x,y,z \geq 2$. \end{enumerate} \end{theorem}
+In 2011, Beineke, Br\"ustle, and Hille \cite{BBH2011Cluster} were able to circumvent the algorithm described above and produced a mutation-invariant constant (called the Markov constant) which is used to classify rank 3 quivers as mutation-acyclic or not.
+Let be the \textit{Markov constant} associated to a rank 3 cyclic quiver $Q$ (as above).
+A partial statement\footnote{The full pair of theorems has a few more conditions, but for our purposes, the statement below is sufficient.} of their two main theorems is below. \begin{theorem}\cite[Theorem 1 and 2]{BBH2011Cluster} Let $Q$ be a cyclic quiver on 3 vertices with numbers of arrows given by $x,y,z \in \mathbb{Z}_{\geq 0}$.
+Then $Q$ is mutation-acyclic if any of the following are satisfied: \begin{enumerate} \item $C(x,y,z) > 4$ or $\min\{x,y,z\} < 2.$ \end{enumerate} The quiver $Q$ is non-mutation-acyclic if any of the following are satisfied: \begin{enumerate} \item $C(x,y,z) < 0$ \item $C(x,y,z) \leq 4$ and $x,y,z \geq 2$. \end{enumerate} \end{theorem}

-For our purposes, this means that the only non-mutation-acyclic quiver of rank 3 with at most 2 arrows between any pair of vertices is the Markov quiver:
+A consequence of this theorem is that the only non-mutation-acyclic quiver of rank 3 with at most 2 arrows between any pair of vertices is the Markov quiver: